Insuring your new car with existing car insurance coverage

-Once you make your final decision, you’ll most likely have your new car for a few years at least, and of course you’ll need to insure your new vehicle with comprehensive and collision coverage.
+So you are in the market for a brand new car.
+You’ve been visiting dealerships, test driving, doing online research and now you’ve narrowed your choices down to a few different models.
+Once you make your final decision, you’ll most likely have your new car for a few years at least, and of course you’ll need to insure your new car with existing coverage.

 In order to drive your new car off of the lot with your own coverage (i.e. if you don’t buy temporary coverage from the dealer) you will most likely need to provide proof that your current insurance coverage is adequate.

-Depending on the dealer, you might be able to just show your insurance paperwork (in which case you’ll have 10-30 days before you have to report your new car to your insurance company), but other dealers may require that your insurance company fax over proof of insurance.
+Depending on the dealer, you might be able to just show your insurance paperwork (in which case you’ll usually have 7-30 days before you have to report your new car to your insurance company), but other dealers may require that your insurance company fax over proof of insurance.1

 That said, not everyone may have the correct level of coverage for a new car – or are not sure how to get the best / most affordable coverage possible for their new vehicle – so let’s go through a few possible scenarios that might fit your situation.